how are cars safer now

 Although cars are safer now than they have been at any point in the last century, getting into a car is still the most dangerous thing most people do on a given day.
 Last year, according to the National Highway Traffic Safety Administration, nearly 33,000 Americans lost their lives in road traffic accidents.

-As the statistics below, from the NHTSA, show, the chances of a crash resulting in a fatality have dramatically decreased in the last thirty years.
+As the statistics below, from the NHTSA, show, the chances of a crash resulting in a fatality have dramatically decreased in the last 30 years.
+The graph below shows the percentage of crashes resulting in a fatality over the specified periods.

 Source: National Highway Traffic Safety Administration